stevenrjanssens/dfreproject/paper.md

 3. Interpolate the source image onto the newly calculated grid

-In the final interpolation step we include local flux conservation by simultaneously projecting an identity tensor called the footprint.
+In the final interpolation step, we include local flux conservation by simultaneously projecting an identity tensor called the footprint.
 The final reprojected frame is normalized by this footprint.

 ## Coordinate Transformation
-In this section we describe the coordinate transformation using the Gnomonic projection.
+In this section, we describe the coordinate transformation using the Gnomonic projection.
-Please note that we include an additional shift of 1 pixel to handle the fact that Python is 0-based.
+Please note that we include an additional shift of 1 pixel to handle Python being 0-based.
 We will be using the following definitions for values:

 $x,y$ - pixel values